Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks

 From Figure \ref{fig:bestmatch3}, it can be visually recognized that the body shape disparities between the paired subjects gradually increased from Group $1$ to Group $4$.
 For the Group $1$, while the deformation between source and target models is isometric (same subject with different posture), the HKS has the best performance in terms of the correspondence matching accuracy.
-As the amount of metric distortion increases (Group 2,3 4), the matching accuracy of the HKS significantly drops, which is consistent with our prior knowledge according to the limitation of spectral descriptors.
-From here, the proposed methods (OSD, GCNN, ACNN and DeepHKS) start to demonstrate their values in improving the HKS for large deformation (non-isometric) cases.
-For Group 2 and Group 3, the ACNN performed the best in terms of the overall matching accuracy, followed by our method (DeepHKS) that showed a comparable performance with ACNN.
-For Group 4, while the amount of metric distortion between models became tremendous (highly non-isometric), our method significantly outperformed all the other methods.
-It is also noteworthy that for all the groups, our method showed a consistent level of the relative standard deviation (RSD) in each group, as well as the smallest compared with all the other methods, which indicates a more reliable and robust performance of our method.
+As the amount of metric distortion increases (Groups 2, 3,\& 4), the matching accuracy of the HKS significantly drops, which is consistent with our prior knowledge according to the limitation of spectral descriptors.
+From here, the methods (OSD, GCNN, ACNN and embedded HKS) start to demonstrate their values in improving the HKS for large deformation (non-isometric) cases.
+For Group 2 and Group 3, the ACNN performed the best in terms of the overall matching accuracy, followed by our method (embedded HKS) that showed a comparable performance with ACNN.
+For Group 4, while the amount of metric distortion between models became tremendous (highly non-isometric), our method significantly outperformed all other methods in comparison.
+It is also noteworthy that our method showed a consistent level of the relative standard deviation (RSD) across all the groups and the smallest RSD in each of the group across all methods, which indicates a more reliable and robust performance of our method.